dinde451/jarr.d1/Jarulfs_Guide.md

 Battle.net Edition.
 The <sub>II</sub> is actually located below WAR on the icon.

+WAR<sub>III</sub> The person is logged on to Battle.net using Warcraft III.
+The <sub>III</sub> is actually located behind WAR on the icon.

 X The BRX (Big Red X) is shown on any person that you have issued a /squelch command on.

 No icon at all Most likely someone that has hacked his character to have a clvl outside the 1-99 range.
 Of course, unless you cheat, your clvl can never be higher than 50.
-In the shareware version, the theoretical maximum clvl, based on what monsters can be found on the first two dlvl of the church, is 16.
-The clvl is no longer shown for people connecting with the shareware version (unless one also uses shareware, of course;
-in that case the icon will, in addition, always be grey).
+In the shareware version, the theoretical maximum clvl, based on what monsters can be found on the first two levels of the Church, is 16.
+The clvl is no longer shown for people connecting with the shareware version (unless one also uses shareware, of course; in that case the icon will, in addition, always be grey).

 The list above is only complete if you are using Diablo.
 Just as Diablo has specific icons for various characters, all other games have similar